raptor-ml/raptor/README.md

 ## 😍 Why people *love* Raptor? and how does it change their lives?

+**Raptor is made by and for data scientists and ML engineers**.
+We know how hard it is to build and deploy models to be an integral part of your products, and we want to make it easier.

 Before Raptor, data scientists had to work closely with backend engineers to build a "production version" of their work: connect to data sources, transform their data with Flink/Spark or even Java, create APIs, dockerizing the model, handle scaling and high availability, and more.